 My training series consists of a total of twenty modules.
-The first eight videos (which are the focus of a different post) are meant to be watched a couple months before the season starts, by people who are potentially interested in applying for a job as a planter.
+The first eight videos are meant to be watched a couple months before the season starts, by people who are potentially interested in applying for a job as a planter.
 Those videos are designed to let you know what you're getting yourself into if you decide to spend a summer in the bush.
+You can find them in the link at the top of this post.

 The content in these videos is not targeted solely at inexperienced job applicants.
 I'm 100% confident that all current experienced planters will find things in these videos that they didn't know.
 You may wonder why I feel bold enough to make this claim?
 Simple: because I learned hundreds of new things myself while putting all of this training material together.